SAP-archive/connect-openui5/README.md

 ### remote location

-The environment variable REMOTE_LOCATION allows setting a remote location (similar to the behaviour of the JAVA proxy).
+The environment variable REMOTE_LOCATION allows setting a remote location.

 Usage:
 Use a URL without the pattern `/{http|https}/{host}` and the proxy will use the environment variable REMOTE_LOCATION